appcircleio/appcircle-docusaurus/docs/self-hosted-runner/installation.md

 - unzip

 These tools are already installed on most operating systems or can be got from default package managers.

-You need minimum 30GB free disk space for self-hosted runner to install tools.
-Xcode disk space requirement is not included in this value.
-According to your selection of Xcode versions you need more disk space for successful installation.

 Minimum hardware requirements for self-hosted runner can be:

 - 100GB or more free disk space
 - 2 or more cores CPU (x64, arm64)
 - 8 gigabytes (GB) or more RAM

+Minimum required disk space should be enough both for iOS and android platforms.
+But that value is only for one Xcode version.
+According to your selection of Xcode versions you need more disk space for successful installation.

 ## Installation